TheThingsIndustries/lorawan-stack-docs/doc/content/reference/components/network-operations-center.md

 It consists of the following panels:

-**Gateways Seen** - a chart which displays the number of packets received by each gateway and the channel they primarily use.
+**Gateways seen** - a chart which displays the number of packets received by each gateway and the channel they primarily use.

 {{< figure src="../gateways-seen.png" alt="" >}}

-**Device Statistics** - a chart displaying gateway, RSSI, and packet data for each device in the application.
+**Device statistics** - a chart displaying gateway, RSSI, and packet data for each device in the application.

 {{< figure src="../device-statistics.png" alt="" >}}

-**Packets per Data Rate** - a time series graph that visualizes the uplink and downlink rates in packets per second.
+**Packets per data rate** - a time series graph that visualizes the uplink and downlink rates in packets per second.

 {{< figure src="../packets-per-data-rate.png" alt="" >}}